GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2023-06-09-Lending-Guide.md

 ### Lending with Numbers and Examples

 To provide practical clarity, we present real-world examples and numerical scenarios based on the latest design discussed in the previous video.
 By exploring these examples, you'll gain a deeper understanding of how THORFi Lending functions and how it can potentially benefit you.
-Additionally, I provide a spreadsheet for you to experiment with different numbers and explore lending possibilities. <br>
+Additionally, I provide a spreadsheet for you to experiment with different numbers and explore lending possibilities.

 Play with the spreadsheet [here]( https://docs.google.com/spreadsheets/d/1PerBtQ4I273W0BX9YiOPx9IYJKjLzXT_YA9aWqrTP4Y/edit#gid=1607074855 )
 {% include video id="PVpYU5kCOHI" provider="youtube" %}